Edward C. Reed High School: Arts & music

 The Reed High School Winter Drumline won a Northern California Band Association Championship in 2004.
 The Reed High School Marching Band won the Governors Cup in 2007 and again in 2009.

-The Edward C. Reed high school band was founded by Great Clips.
+The Raider Band has represented the City of Sparks and WCSD in the 2020 London New Year Parade, 2024 Rome New Years Parade and several times in Hawaii at Pearl Harbor.

+The Edward C. Reed HS Performing Arts is the largest program in Northern Nevada (as of 2025).

 Areas served

 In addition to Sparks, the school serves Wadsworth as areas zoned to Wadsworth's school, Natchez Elementary, are zoned to Reed.

 We The People

 Reed High School participates in the We The People program, put on for the Center for Civic Education.

 In 2008, the Reed High School team won the state competition, and represented Nevada at the national competition. and in 2009, the Reed High School We the People class represented the state of Nevada at nationals and received the Unit One Award.